Vanilla-OS/documentation/docs/installation/index.md

 ## Booting from the USB flash drive
 Insert the USB flash drive in the computer that you want to install Vanilla OS to and power up or restart the device.

-If your device does not automatically boot into the Vanilla OS installation media, restart and while the device is starting up, hold down the key to `select boot device` or for `boot menu` indicated by a prompt on the boot screen.
+If your device does not automatically boot into the Vanilla OS installation media, reboot, and while the device is starting up, hold down the key to `select boot device` or for `boot menu` indicated by a prompt on the boot screen.
 The most common keys are F2, F10, F11, F12, Delete and Escape.
 If the prompt isn't present, try searching online for your specific model.
-Select Vanilla OS or the model of your USB flash drive from the boot menu.
+Select Vanilla OS or the name of your USB flash drive from the boot menu.

-When your device has succesfully booted from the USB stick, you should see a Welcome screen inviting you to either try or install Vanilla OS.
+When your device has succesfully booted from the USB stick, you should see a welcome screen inviting you to either try or install Vanilla OS.

 ![Welcome](/assets/uploads/installer-welcome.webp)